 What you need to know about Italian flat leaf parsley

-Soil: Plant in a soil enriched with compost and decomposed manure
+Soil: plant in a soil enriched with compost and aged manure.

-Feeding: Regular applications of a seaweed solution or organic liquid fertiliser to encourage strong deep green growth
+Feeding: regular applications of a seaweed solution and organic liquid fertiliser to encourage strong deep green growth.

 Appearance and characteristics